kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-auto-refresh.md

 ## Callback Response

-The response is a boolean reflecting the index `autoRefresh` status.
+Returns a boolean with the index `autoRefresh` status.